-Explore courses follow the philosophy of the Davidson Academy, where instructors often adapt the courses to the specific learning needs of the students.
+Explore courses follow the philosophy of Davidson Academy Online, where instructors often adapt the courses to the specific learning needs of the students.
 Additionally, almost all of our courses incorporate a variety of resources and primary sources instead of relying on a traditional textbook.
-Therefore, we are not releasing text titles or detailed syllabi prior to the start of the academic year.
+Therefore, we do not release text titles or detailed syllabi prior to the start of the academic year.
 Please see the detailed course descriptions.

 Are Explore courses aligned to the Common Core State Standards?

 Our courses focus on depth and application of concepts designed to engage profoundly gifted students.
 This often means that the content is beyond the Common Core grade level designations, although the content for most of the topics in our core courses are identified in the Common Core State Standards.

 What textbooks or lab supplies are required for the course?

 Please refer to the course description for each course for the appropriate answer for this question, as it varies by course.

 Explore courses are offered by the Davidson Institute and do not earn credit from the Davidson Academy Online.
 The Explore team will support parents as they work with local schools to have our courses accepted in lieu of a more traditional course.
 While we cannot guarantee that any local school will accept Explore courses, we have been successful with several schools providing time during the school day for students to work on our courses or replacing a traditional course with an online course.
 If you are interested in this option, please email firstname.lastname@example.org for more information after you have received your acceptance.

 What type of support should parents expect to be providing at home?